laktak/dyconf/README.md

     cat /tmp/test.txt
     '''

-  # to reload a new configuration with minimal service impact and without breaking existing sessions
+  # reload a new configuration
   reload:
     '''
     # here you would tell the main process (e.g. haproxy)